Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: Convergence Analysis of Variable Projection Algorithm

 \section{Convergence Analysis of Variable Projection Algorithm}

-In this section, we initially elucidate the fundamental principles of the VP algorithm and its superiority over joint optimization and alternating optimization strategies.
-Simultaneously, we conduct a theoretical examination of the local convergence properties of various forms of the VP algorithm.
-Our theoretical findings reveal that the Kaufman's VP algorithm can attain a convergence rate commensurate with that of the Golub \& Pereyra's VP algorithm, thereby filling the existing research gap in this field.
+In this section, we introduce an analytical framework to assess how different forms of Jacobian matrix approximations influence the local convergence of the VP algorithm.
+Our theoretical findings reveal that Kaufman's VP algorithm can achieve a local convergence rate comparable to that of Golub \& Pereyra's VP algorithm, thereby filling the existing research gap in this field.
+Additionally, we present a comparative analysis of the convergence properties of the VP algorithm and joint optimization methods.